News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 YourLocalCinema has a long legacy as a trusted source of information.
 A household name amongst the target audience - children, young people and adults with hearing loss who enjoy cinema.
 Each week, YourLocalCinema reaches tens of thousands of this audience, who then use the site to plan their cinema-going.

 YourLocalCinema helped persuaded UK film distributors to ensure that cinema trailers were subtitled/captioned.
-The eventual aim is for UK film distributors to routinely produce and provide trailer caption tracks to cinemas, and then for cinemas to screen captioned trailers at scheduled captioned screenings.
+The eventual aim is for UK film distributors to routinely produce and provide trailer subtitles/captions tracks to cinemas, and then for cinemas to screen subtitled/captioned trailers at scheduled subtitled/captioned screenings.

 YourLocalCinema continues to create awareness of cinema access/inclusion issues by engaging as many social media users as possible.
 YourLocalCinema has built solid, lasting relationships with many bloggers, reporters, and social media advocates/influencers in the fields of access/inclusion/hearing loss.
 New relationships are constantly fostered through regular activity on social media channels, creating informative, relevant, content that can be easily shared through social media and email.